bluerocktel/php-sdk/README.md

 ```

+<a name="usage-pagination"></a>

 ### Pagination

-On some index/search routes, the response will provide a Pagination.
-If you need to iterate on all the results available on the endpoint, you can use the connector's `paginate()` method :
+On some index/search routes, the API response will use a pagination.
+If you need to iterate on all pages of the endpoint, you can use the handy connector's `paginate()` method :

 ```php
 $query = [